2018 RULES + GUIDELINES

 • Spirit Awards chosen by the adjudicators and given out at each award session to a number that shows amazing energy, excitement and enthusiasm for dance!

-• The Ultimate Peak Challenge held at the end of EVERY event.
+• The Ultimate Peak Challenge held at the end of EVERY event - regardless of number of entries.

 • Levels 1 +2 have their own section in the Challenge with their own awards and trophies!